Code-Institute-Submissions/weather-app/README.md

 ### Testing planning + Testing stories:
 The most of the testing has been conducted in GitPod but I also have used chrome dev tools for layout inspection of my app.
 App was tried and tested on other devices like Iphone, Ipad and PC to check if background is responding correctly depending on screen size.

-All testing has been done manually clicking and typing into search-box.
+All testing has been done manually clicking and typing into search-box also checking if submit button placed inline with search box responded same as keypress.

+Catching error then retrieving data if data came back undefined then error box popping on a screen instead of all weather data sections.

 #### Main page: